Oxford Iron Company Journal (1837-1840)

 The paper delves into the ethical, legal, and personal aspects of medically assisted suicide, leveraging the philosophical and cultural backdrop of Hamlet's soliloquy to explore the complexity of choosing death over life in the face of unbearable suffering.
 It provides a comprehensive overview of the topic, including terminological clarifications, historical and current legal statuses, and various perspectives on euthanasia and assisted suicide.
 The author critically examines arguments for and against the legalization of physician-assisted suicide, reflecting on the implications for society, the medical profession, and individual autonomy.
 The paper concludes by contemplating the profound moral and existential questions surrounding the right to die, suggesting that these issues transcend institutional answers and resonate deeply with personal conscience and humanity's quest for dignity in death.

+Text of a lecture delivered to the Sphex Club in Lynchburg.
 Marc Schewel's "The Quiet Way," critically examines the cultural bias towards extroversion in American society, juxtaposing it with the value of introversion.
 Schewel argues against the pervasive belief in the superiority of teamwork and extroversion for creativity and success, using historical and contemporary examples, including Roger Bannister's sub-four-minute mile and Steve Wozniak's creation of the Apple computer.
 The paper highlights the contributions of introverts to innovation and leadership, supported by research suggesting that solitude and deep work foster greater creativity and problem-solving than group work.

 This follows up the 2001 Sphex presentation called “The Second California Gold Rush.”
 After reviewing the story of a ship filled with gold and people fatally sinking in 1857, a follow up tells the unusual if not bizarre ending of the adventure or “the rest of the story.”